 Authors of claim flunked math

-The 2011 paper, “The Problem of Dog-Related Incidents and Encounters,” was issued as a police training guide by the Office of Community Oriented Policing, within the U.S. Department of Justice, but the U.S. Department of Justice itself does not appear to have had any part in producing the 10,000-dogs-per-shot claim––or in verifying the dubious math behind it: 25 dogs shot per day multiplied by 365 days in a year would be “only” 9,125 dogs, still more than 50 times more than can be verified from other sources.
+The 2011 paper, “The Problem of Dog-Related Incidents and Encounters,” was issued as a police training guide by the Office of Community Oriented Policing, within the U.S. Department of Justice, but the U.S. Department of Justice itself does not appear to have had any part in producing the 10,000-dogs-per-year-shot claim––or in verifying the dubious math behind it: 25 dogs shot per day multiplied by 365 days in a year would be “only” 9,125 dogs, still over 50 times more than can be verified from other sources.

 Even more egregiously failing to verify the math, Humane Society of the U.S. president Wayne Pacelle on May 23, 2017 blogged “that is one dog every hour of every day,” in which case the total of dogs shot by police would be 8,760 per year, not 10,000.